Massachusetts

 Photo Credit : Bethany Bourgault

-There’s something special about this little town.
-In all of my New England exploring, I’ve yet to encounter a place that captures the essence of coastal life quite like Rockport.
+There’s something special about Rockport.
+In all of my New England exploring, I’ve yet to encounter a place that captures the essence of coastal life quite like it.
 After all, Rockport is the inspiration behind so many works of art (it’s been an artists’ haven for almost a century — most notably thanks to Motif No. 1, pictured above) that it’s no wonder Rockport is the physical embodiment of our ideas of life by the water.
 And with its next-door neighbor to the north, south, and east being the Atlantic Ocean, I can’t help but feel like Rockport would rather be a part of the sea anyway.
-As the tip of the Cape Ann peninsula, Rockport, MA, is in historic Essex County.
-It began as part of the nearby town of Gloucester, and together these areas got their start in the fishing business.
-Pine harvested from the vicinity was used for shipbuilding, and locally quarried granite (they didn’t call it “rock” port for nothing!) was shipped all up and down America’s east coast.
-It wasn’t until much later that tourism appeared on the local economy’s radar, but now that it has, there are plenty of dining, shopping, and cultural experiences for the sea-seeking explorer to enjoy.

 I arrived in town just before noon — just in time to visit one of my favorite seafood restaurants, Roy Moore’s Fish Shack.
 I remember eating here with my family as a little girl, and trust me, the menu looks just as delicious now as it did back then.
-Roy Moore’s has two locations in the Bearskin Neck area to suit the preferences of any and all lobster lovers.
+Roy Moore’s has two locations in the Bearskin Neck area to suit the preferences of all lobster-lovers.
 One, a sit-down nautical-looking restaurant at 21 Dock Square, is perfect for dinnertime or taking a break from the outdoors, and the other, a more casual eatery at 39 Bearskin Neck, is a great option for diners on the go.

 Rockport, MA